drshahizan/learn-github/materials/pages.md

 Overall, GitHub Pages is a simple and free solution for hosting static websites.
 It's ideal for personal sites, documentation, and small projects that don't require dynamic content or server-side processing.

+## Steps to create a GitHub Pages website

+### 1. Create a new repository:

+- Log in to your GitHub account and click the "+" icon in the top right corner of the page.
+- Select "New Repository" from the drop-down menu.
+- Name your repository in the following format: `username.github.io`, where "username" is your GitHub username.

+### 2. Upload your website files:

+- Upload your website files to the repository.
+You can do this using the GitHub website interface, or by using Git to push the files to the repository.
+- Your website files should include at least an `index.html` file, which will be the homepage of your website.

+### 3. Enable GitHub Pages:

+- Navigate to the repository's "Settings" page.
+- Scroll down to the "GitHub Pages" section.
+- Select the branch that you want to use for your website (usually the "main" branch).
+- Click "Save".

+### 4. Verify your website is live:

+- After you have enabled GitHub Pages, a green banner will appear at the top of the page, confirming that your website is live.
+- You can access your website at `https://username.github.io`.

+### 5. Customize your website:

+- You can customize your website further by using a custom domain name, adding CSS styles, or using Jekyll to generate your website.
+That's it!
+Your GitHub Pages website is now live and accessible to the world.

 ## Connect a GitHub repository to a GitHub Pages website:

 1. Create a new repository on GitHub with the name "username.github.io" (replace "username" with your GitHub username).